 Islamic Center members show model of love and strength after their house of worship is burned down

 For millions of Americans, religion offers hope and purpose greater than the challenges of the immediate.
 Taking it to heart, we are encouraged to reach higher than the egocentrism, political bickering, pettiness and hate that mark so much of the world around us.
 Through prayer, we seek relationship with a higher, eternal power, among other things, to give us strength to do what is right and good.
-My prayers today -- and throughout this difficult time -- are with our Muslim brothers and sisters in Cape Girardeau, whose place of worship was burned down in a hate crime last week, on the first day of one of Islam's most religious holidays, that they would know we love and support them and are deeply sorry for their loss.
+My prayers today -- and throughout this difficult time -- are with our Muslim brothers and sisters in Cape Girardeau, whose place of worship was burned down in a hate crime last week, on the first day of one of Islam's most devout holidays, that they would know we love and support them and are deeply sorry for their loss.

 I know little about the man who allegedly set our local Islamic Center ablaze, other than he was previously found guilty of causing damage at the site.
 He is clearly troubled, battling his own demons, as so many warped individuals who do such things are: burning temples, mosques and churches, shooting up schools, and causing death and destruction to provoke fear or gain notoriety.
 Praise and thanks go to local law enforcement, the FBI and the prosecuting attorney for identifying and apprehending him quickly.